 During this time he also pursued an interest in aviation, learning to fly and working as a commercial flyer in Hyannis, Mass, before becoming a U.S. Army Airforce Cadet at Randolph Field in Texas.
 He was dropped because of health problems, and went to L.A. to break into the movies.
 Bacon was tall, thin and good looking.
 Six foot two with brown hair and green eyes.
 He got a screen test in 1939 with Metro, which was seen by Ginger Rogers, who helped him get further tests.
 He was signed by Howard Hughes and changed his name to David Bacon

 David’s first movie was called Ten Gentlemen from Westpoint, released in 1942.
 In 1943 David acted in the movies Crash Dive and Gals Incorporated.
 He also played the roll for which he is best known, The Masked Marvel.
 The Masked Marvel was a 12 chapter serial from Republic, who produced the best known of the serials.
 In it the Marvel, a hero dressed in a business suit and a face mask fights the Japanese saboteur Sakima.
-The hook of the story is that the audience doesn’t know who the hero is until the final reel.
+The hook of the story is that the audience doesn’t know who’s behind the hero’s mask until the final reel.
 The Masked Marvel was a ‘jinx’ role.
 Bacon got it because four previous actors had injured themselves and were unable to work.

 David Bacon married Austrian opera star Gretta Keller in 1942.
 He and Gretta lived in a mansion called Castle Hill, at 8444 Magnolia Drive on Lookout Mountain in Hollywood, an exclusive area above Laurel Canyon.
 By Fall of 1943, Gretta was pregnant with their first child.